course

 This practical-based Sport Rehabilitation and Conditioning BSc (Hons) degree will equip students with the hands-on skills needed while our active blended learning approach will engage and support students both during and outside of the taught sessions.
 Further to this, our careers and employability, and business and entrepreneurialism modules ensure that you are well-prepared for employment upon graduating.

-Subject to accreditation approval, students will also be eligible for membership of the British Association of Sport Rehabilitators and Trainers (BASRaT) and benefit from the professional industry insight they provide.
+As an accredited member of the British Association of Sport Rehabilitators and Trainers (BASRaT) you will be eligible for membership and benefit from the professional industry insight they provide.

 Highlights